-Karma Nirvana is an award-winning British Human Rights Charity supporting victims of honour-based abuse and forced marriage.
+Karma Nirvana is an award-winning National charity supporting victims of honour-based abuse and forced marriage.
 Honour crimes are not determined by age, faith, gender or sexuality, we support and work with all victims.

 We run a national helpline offering direct support and guidance to victims and professionals.
 Karma Nirvana provides training to the Police, NHS and Social Services.
 We act as expert witnesses in court, speak out in schools and attend awareness raising events nationally and internationally.
 In addition, our team lobby government and after ten years of campaigning, forced marriage became a criminal offence in 2014.